Search for

 Su-24 'Fencer-A' Modified Su-19 flown in 1976

-Su-24 'Fencer-B' 'Fencer-A' with slightly modified fuselage shape near the tail and introducing drag chute for braking
+Su-24 'Fencer-B' 'Fencer-A' with a slightly modified fuselage shape near the tail and introducing a drag chute for braking

 Su-24 'Fencer-C' 'Fencer-A' with new radar warning receivers

-Su-24M 'Fencer-D' Principal bomber model with terrain-following radar, forward-looking attack radar, and laser designator for guided weapons, entered service 1983
+Su-24M 'Fencer-D' Principal bomber model with terrain-following radar, a forward-looking attack radar, and a laser designator for guided weapons that entered service in 1983

 Su-24MR 'Fencer-E' Reconnaissance model